Seagate/cortx/doc/integrations/splunk.md

 ![image](splunk/cyberduck.png)

-3) Login to the CORTX Management Dashboard and verify that there is activity being uploaded
+3) Login to the CORTX Management Dashboard and verify that there is data being written

 ![image](splunk/CORTXdashboard.png)